Santa Matilde: Santa Matilde 82

 Externally, a new rear design and some cosmetic changes at the front, smoothing some lines.
 Internally, many of the earlier model's problems were addressed.
 This model was line-produced in 1982 with small changes in design.

 Santa Matilde 83-87

-Entering series production in 1983, this model was a sedan style with a top speed of over 180 km/h.
+Entering series production in 1983, this model was a 2-door with a top speed of over 180 km/h.
 Sold as the Santa Matilde SM 4.1, production ended in August 1987.

 Santa Matilde Cabriolet

 Produced intermittently between 1984 and 1990, this was a convertible version.

 Santa Matilde 91-95

 Line-produced between 1991 and 1995, this model had square front lights and was also produced by demand between 1991 and 1995.

 Santa Matilde 97

 A lot of modifications were introduced in this model: